sylwiavargas/nexmo-developer/_documentation/en/account/subaccounts/overview.md

 ## Provisioning

 Subaccounts API is released with **restricted availability**.
-Access to certain Subaccounts API endpoints will depend on the Primary Account Partner Status.
-The number of subaccounts allowed for a Primary Account will also depend on its Partner Status.
+Access to some endpoints will depend on the “Partner Status” of the primary account.
+The number of subaccounts allowed for a primary account will also depend on its Partner Status.

+New accounts have a “Normal” Partner Status by default.
+To change your Partner Status please contact your account manager.
+[Vonage Partners](https://www.vonage.com/partners/).

 There are 3 different Partner Statuses:

 Status | Number of subaccounts | Independent balance -- | -- | --